-Johnson Memorial Hospital is a tobacco- and smoke-free campus.
-As a health care institution, Johnson Memorial Hospital recognizes the hazards of tobacco use and enforces a tobacco- and smoke-free environment.
+Johnson Memorial Health is a tobacco-free campus.
+As a health care institution, Johnson Memorial Health recognizes the hazards of tobacco use and enforces a tobacco-free environment.
 The use of any tobacco products on hospital property is prohibited.
-This includes electronic nicotine delivery systems (ENDS), also known as e-cigarettes or vaping devises.
+This includes electronic nicotine delivery systems (ENDS), also known as e-cigarettes or vaping devices.